mildred-prog/Organic-Food/README.md

 CSS: Passed validation with the W3C CSS Validator.
 ![Css] https://jigsaw.w3.org/css-validator/validator
 #### Browser Compactibility
-The website was tested on different browsers(chrome, firefox and safari) to ensure compactibility
+The website was tested on different browsers(chrome, firefox and safari) to ensure compactibility.

 #### Accessibility
 The website was tested using light house to ensure accessibility ,it achieved a good score for Accessibility, Best practises and SEO.![light house](<assets/images/light house.png>)